Augmented reality face filters can be an effective growth hacking tool for driving new users to your app. The best part? It won’t cost you a dime.

-AR face filters to inspire user generated content
+Augmented Reality face filters to inspire user generated content

-Rather than fighting for paid users — the game forced by Facebook and Google where the higher CPC takes it all — apps empowered with face filters attract users organically leveraging the power of user-generated content.
+Rather than fighting for paid users — the game forced by Facebook and Google where the higher CPC takes it all — apps empowered with Augmented Reality face filters attract users organically leveraging the power of user-generated content.